apache/hudi/website/src/pages/tech-specs.md

 ### Concurrency control with writes

-If the table client does only inserts, then there will be no conflicts.
-To better illustrate scenarios with update conflicts, lets categorize writers are 2 types.
+If there are only inserts to the table, then there will be no conflicts.
+To better illustrate scenarios with update conflicts, let's categorize writers are 2 types.

-* a *Table client* merges external changes to the table
+* a *Table write client* merges new changes to the table, from external sources or as output another computation.
-* a *Table service client* does table management services like clustering, compaction, cleaning et which does not logically change the state of the table.
+* a *Table service client* does table management services like clustering, compaction, and cleaning et which does not logically change the state of the table.

-Let us look at various write conflict scenarios
+Let us look at the various write conflict scenarios

-**Multiple table client conflicts**
+**Multiple table write client conflicts**

-Conflicts can occur if two or more writers update the same file group and in that case the first transaction to commit succeeds while the rest will need to be aborted and all changes done cleaned up.
+Conflicts can occur if two or more writers update the same file group and in that case the first transaction to commit succeeds while the rest will need to be aborted and all changes cleaned up.
 To be able to detect concurrent updates to the same file group, external locking has to be configured.
 Conflict detection can be optimistic or pessimistic.

-* Under optimistic locking, the table writer makes all new base and log files and before committing the transaction, a table level lock is acquired and if there is newer slice (version) on any of the file groups modified by the current transaction, the transaction has conflicts and needs to be retried.
+* Under optimistic locking, the table writer makes all new base and log files and before committing the transaction, a table level lock is acquired and if there is a newer slice (version) on any of the file groups modified by the current transaction, the transaction has conflicts and needs to be retried.
 This works well for highly concurrent unrelated updates.
 Bulk changes to the tables may starve in the presence of multiple concurrent smaller updates.

 * Table clients can also hold pessimistic locks on all the file id groups before they write any new data.
 They will be required to hold on to the file id locks until the transaction commits.
-This is not a good fit for highly concurrent workloads, as lock contention may be prohibilitvely high.
+This is not a good fit for highly concurrent workloads, as lock contention may be prohibitively high.
 Optimistic locking works better for these scenarios.

 It is also worth noting that, if multiple writers originate from the same JVM client, a simple locking at the client level would serialize the writes and no external locking needs to be configured.